-Actual exploitation remains one of the top-line concerns and limits of FOPLP technology.
+Actual exploitation remains one of the main concerns and limits of FOPLP technology.
 The project intends to expand the current cost model with a granular routing model, also covering other packaging architectures and opportunities for introducing the required software adjustments with an eye on ease of use.

 Focus Project Thrust 1

 Exploiting die placement and embedding technology for fine line wiring FOPLP.

 Exploiting the technology limits of the fine line wiring.

 Exploiting the migration limits of the fine line wiring.

 The physical background of these migration phenomena is not new, but larger dimensions are less prone to defects.
 Therefore miniaturization of the wiring to 2 μm lines/space may face physical/chemical limitations.